antcho92/pomodoro-timer/README.md

 8/7/16
 Fixed functionality by declaring endTime and timeInterval in the global state.
+Added audio sound at end of timer
-Still need to add what happens when timer reaches 0
+Need to fix bugs when adding time to the timer
+Need to fix styling of the web app to look better